6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 MTNB (Penny Stock) | 05/05/2020 | $0.7064 |

-b.
-Time Precision
+Time Precision – Example

 The store accounting is done at the day level and may not require the exact second of purchase.
 However, for credit card fraud detection, time precision must be accurate to the second.

-c.
-Granularity Precision
+Granularity Precision – Example

-Every time data is aggregated it loses details or precision.
+Every time data is aggregated, it loses details or precision.
 Granular data cannot be derived from summarized data.

 At first glance, granularity may not seem like an obvious aspect of precision.
-However, for certain operations aggregated or summarized data is not useful.
+However, for certain operations aggregated or summarized data is not useful. |

 Commission Calculator | |||

-Product | $ Sales by each Employee | Commission | $ Sale by Emp X Commission % =Commission Amount |
+Product | $ Sales by Each Employee | Commission | $ Sale by Emp X Commission % =Commission Amount |

 John Dove | — | 3% | ? |